 March 12th, 2021 by Gene Cane & Karen Burg

-Congratulations to Set Decorator Gina Cromwell SDSA and Production Designer Will Hughes-Jones for their BFDG nomination for BRIDGERTON, announced March 12th!
+Congratulations to Set Decorator Gina Cromwell SDSA and Production Designer Will Hughes-Jones for their Emmy, BFDG and SDSA Awards nominations for BRIDGERTON - exceedingly well deserved!

 We again invited SDSA Executive Director Gene Cane, a confessed Anglophile who co-hosted our interview with Gina for the DOWNTON ABBEY film*, to join in a chat with her about the runaway Netiflix hit BRIDGERTON.
 You will be able to watch the interview later this Spring here and on the SETDECOR YouTube channel, but we couldn’t wait that long to give you some glimpses behind-the-scenes as well as the sets in full use!